 Chart supports multiple axes.
 You can add a secondary axis and position it next to or below the primary axis.
 Chart supports displaying ellipses at the end of a title when the title text exceeds the axes bounds.
 This feature can be implemented in both the primary and secondary axes.

 Chart supports the customization of solid circle lines in polar and radar charts.
-The Pens property of primary x-axes and y-axes is used to set the style of the solid circles.
+The Pens property of the primary x-axis and y-axis is used to set the style of the solid circles.

 You can add tooltips to the chart axis labels.